Hungary grappling with suspension of vital EU funds

-BUDAPEST The European Union has suspended most development programmes in Hungary due to shortcomings with the schemes and the country could end up losing 600 billion forints (1.7 billion pounds) in EU funds this year, the government said.
+BUDAPEST The European Union has suspended most development programs in Hungary due to shortcomings with the schemes and the country could end up losing 600 billion forints ($2.7 billion) in EU funds this year, the government said.

 Hungary is the latest former communist state in central Europe to have funding from the EU suspended.
 The European Commission froze all Czech payments last year after an investigation into allegations of graft.